multip4/DependencyAnalysis/README.md

   each control block.
   - Add `graphs->writeGraphToFile("file/name")` in `preorder(PackageBlock)`.
 - Printing stats is supported.
 Table Analyzer calculates:
-  - # of Tables
+  - the number of Tables
-  - # of table-independent pairs (no data dependence between two)
+  - the number of table-independent pairs (no data dependence between two)
-  - # of match-independent pairs (no key-action dependence but action-action dependence)
+  - the number of match-independent pairs (no key-action dependence but action-action dependence)

 ## Getting started